 When is the next market?

-Applications for taking part in the September market has now closed but we are planning another market for October.
-We share details of future market dates on our Instagram account @makersmarketfromhome and via our email newsletter so please sign up for email updates to be kept informed.
+We will share details of future market dates on our Instagram account @makersmarketfromhome and via our email newsletter so please sign up for email updates to be kept informed.

 What is MakersMarketFromHome?